jeffbinder/visions-and-revisions/README.md

 For more details about how it all works, see the code.

 I have also experimented with GPT-2, but the results have not been very good.
 The problem is that, while BERT is able to look both forward and backward when predicting a word, GPT-2 only looks backward; accordingly, it is not good at generating words that fit into a pre-existing structure.
 I did, however, include a function that generates GPT-2 text constrained by the meter and rhyme scheme of a given poem.
-The results are so prosaic that it is difficult even to detect the meter, although it is indeed there:
+The results are so prosaic that it is difficult even to detect the rhyme and meter, although the output can, indeed, be read with the same rhythms as the original:

 > Tyger Tyger, also known
 > in the English as "the lone